cy2static/test_app_6/README.md

 * ...

-1. Complete Ruby on Rails Developer
+1. First Test repor on the Complete Ruby on Rails Dveleoper course by Mashrur Hossain